Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 Proficiency with a weapon allows you to add your Proficiency Bonus to the attack roll for any attack you make with that weapon.
 If you make an attack roll using a weapon with which you lack Proficiency, you do not add your Proficiency Bonus to the attack roll.

+### Weapon Saving Throw

+When a weapon requires its target to make a saving throw—whether through its Property, Mastery property, or other effects—the DC is as follow:

+<p style="text-align: center;"><strong>Weapon Save DC:</strong> 8 + ability modifier used in the attack + Proficiency Bonus (if proficient)</p>

 ## Weapon Categories

 ### Cold Weapons